ByEmberAndAsh/byemberandash.github.io/_posts/2019-11-24-project-galileo.markdown

 ### Rooted In Trophy

-Project Galileo is an incursion for the game Trophy Dark by Jesse Ross.
-More information a can be found at https://trophyrpg.com/.
+Project Galileo is an incursion for the game [Trophy Dark](https://trophyrpg.com) by Jesse Ross.
 If you do not have Trophy Dark, the basic rules required for play are included.